Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 So, compared to the USA, the labor costs for software development in Mexico are 38% lower, according to the Ministry of Economy.
 However, with a rapidly growing number of STEM graduates (around 110,000 a year), the workforce poses a significant demand for other countries to hire offshore development team.

 A stunning growth at 9.8% in 2018 has beaten the predicted 4.3%.
 The sector brought around $46.6 billion, according to the research conducted by IDC for the Brazilian Association of Software Companies (ABES).
 More than 20,000 IT software development companies are operating in the country these days.
 The experts in these establishments see a huge benefit of growing the power within artificial intelligence (AI), big data and analytics, as well as IoT.
 Such a boost in IT market development attracted around $108 billion of investments from Latin America.
-A total share of the country’s GDP was 8.8% in 2013 which increased with the pace of around 1.3%.
+A total share of the country’s GDP was 8.8% in 2013 which increased with a pace of around 1.3%.

 The employment market in Brazil is known these days for its unemployment rates; there is a huge deficit of jobs for accountants, non-specialists, and students.
 However, the ICT sector is rapidly growing, in particular software development and IT services, which give an opportunity for companies in need to hire offshore developers.
 Brazil employs around 18.1%; the leading outsourcing companies in the country are Politec, Ci&T, Stefanini.